 “Being raised with horses, I grew to understand their love and behavior.
 Most of all, I learned what a horse can bring to a child’s small world.”

 When she was about ten years old, she convinced her mom to let her take English riding lessons and attended local shows.
+The “horse bug” had stuck.

-At twenty years old, Lynn had a son who they named Dustin.
-They did not find out that he had Down Syndrome until he was born; all of the tests performed were negative for abnormalities.
+At twenty years old, Lynn had a son who she named Dustin.
+She did not find out that he had Down Syndrome until he was born; all of the tests performed were negative for abnormalities.
 The doctors recommended that, because of her age, she should give up her son for adoption.
 Lynn says she did a lot of crying, being angry, and wondering “why,” as she suspects a lot of new mothers do.

 Dustin has fought through many challenges in his short life.
 He stopped breathing at home, had open heart surgery, medication to keep his heart pumping, multiple ear tubes, RSV, phenomena and bronchitis every year, and genetic counseling.
 But, Dustin has been her greatest teacher.
 He is an amazing boy who faces every thing in life with a smile and knows no stranger.
 We as a society could learn a lot from these kids.